Restaurants and bars in Oost

 Coffee and lunch hotspots

-Amsterdam Oost is coffee-lovers paradise with what seems like a new espresso bar or cafe to try every day.
-At Rum Baba the beans are roasted on site, and you can really taste the difference.
-Whilst 4850 is a fine dining restaurant by night, during the day, the baristas dish out buns and Scandinavian-roasted coffee to take-away or sip on the terrace.
+Amsterdam Oost is a coffee-lovers paradise with what seems like a new espresso bar or cafe to try every day.
+At Rum Baba, the beans are roasted on-site, and you can taste the difference.
+4850 is a fine dining restaurant by night.
+During the day, the baristas dish out buns and Scandinavian-roasted coffee to takeaway or sip on the terrace.
 Elsewhere in the hood, Coffee Bru is the spot to grab a tasty filter coffee (roasted by Rum Baba), buttery scones or a slice of toasted banana bread.
-And you can also check out, The Cottage, tHUIS aan de AMSTEL, Bakhuys or BAZOOKA (who also sell fresh bagels) to get your caffeine fix.
+You can also check out The Cottage, tHUIS aan de AMSTEL or Bakhuys to get your caffeine fix.

 Bar Bachrach